Substrate Particles and Properties

 Near-perfect elasticity.
 Collisions between dc1 particles are elastic to extraordinary precision: \varepsilon = 1 - \delta, where \delta \sim 10^{-40} per collision is the “universe decay constant” (a free parameter).
 This tiny inelasticity is what makes the universe not quite eternal — energy leaks away at a rate far too slow to detect, but sufficient to guarantee that the substrate is not in exact equilibrium.
 The residual disequilibrium \delta T/T_c \sim 10^{-61.5} is what produces the observed cosmological constant (see Gravity).

 Primordial angular momentum.
 All dc1 and dag particles carry angular momentum from the creation event.
 At the outer scale, this manifests as a lattice rotation rate \omega_0 \approx 7.8 \times 10^9 rad/s, giving a rotation velocity v_\text{rot,outer} = \omega_0 \xi \approx 0.0025\,c.
-This value is not free — it is determined by the modon existence condition once the coherence length and speed of light are known (see Emergent Speed of Light).
+This value is not free — it is determined by the modon existence condition once the perturbation envelope and speed of light are known (see Emergent Speed of Light).
 The outer rotation velocity matches the Landau critical velocity for the CDM-to-MOND transition.

 Quantum degeneracy.
 With \lambda_{dB}/d \sim 10, the dc1 sea is deep in the BEC regime.
 The gap energy \Delta_0 greatly exceeds the Fermi energy E_F, placing the substrate in Volovik’s strong-coupling limit.
 This is the physical origin of Lorentz invariance: in the BEC regime, quasiparticle excitations propagate with a single isotropic speed c, regardless of direction — no anisotropy to tune away.

-Energy Budget of an Orbital System
+Energy Budget of a Topological Excitation

 The energy of any particle — electron, proton, or otherwise — is entirely rotational: